spoonapps/docs/doc/reference/spoonide/overview.md

 	</tr>
 	<tr>
 		<td><b>Child Process Exceptions</b></td>
 		<td>Some applications create new child processes while they run.
-Depending on the virtual application context, you can create such child processes within the virtual application, or in the host operating system.

-Child processes include processes created to service COM local server requests.

-**Note**: Child processes created outside of the virtual application cannot access virtualized filesystem or registry contents.
-These processes can access or modify host operating system contents, even if otherwise forbidden by the virtual application configuration.

-Child processes are created within the virtual application by default.
-To manually create child processes outside of the virtual application, uncheck the **Spawn child process within virtualized environment** option.

-COM servers are created outside the virtual environment by default to allow COM communication between native applications and virtual applications.
-To create COM servers within the virtual environment, check the **Spawn COM servers within virtualized environment** option.

-You can determine exceptions to the child process virtualization behavior using the **Child Process Exception List...** Process names listed in the child process exception list behave *opposite* to the master child process virtualization setting.
-To edit the child process exception list, select the **Child Process Exception List... **button.
+Depending on the virtual application context, you can create such child processes within the virtual application, or in the host operating system.<br/><br/>Child processes include processes created to service COM local server requests.<br/><br/><b>Note</b>: Child processes created outside of the virtual application cannot access virtualized filesystem or registry contents.
+These processes can access or modify host operating system contents, even if otherwise forbidden by the virtual application configuration.<br/><br/>Child processes are created within the virtual application by default.
+To manually create child processes outside of the virtual application, uncheck the <b>Spawn child process within virtualized environment</b> option.<br/><br/>COM servers are created outside the virtual environment by default to allow COM communication between native applications and virtual applications.
+To create COM servers within the virtual environment, check the <b>Spawn COM servers within virtualized environment</b> option.<br/><br/>You can determine exceptions to the child process virtualization behavior using the <b>Child Process Exception List...</b> Process names listed in the child process exception list behave <em>opposite</em> to the master child process virtualization setting.
+To edit the child process exception list, select the <b>Child Process Exception List... </b> button.
 Process names will match without including the filename extension.</td>
 	</tr>
 	<tr>
 		<td><b>Read-only Virtual Environments </b></td>